jdolitsky/AppDotNetPHP/README.md

 More info on the App.net Stream API here: https://github.com/appdotnet/api-spec

 NOTE:<br>
-The Stream API is currently still under development.
-This library will be rapidly changing in accordance with changes made in the API.
+The Stream API is currently still under development.<br> This library will be rapidly changing in accordance with changes made in the API.

 Example usage:
 <pre>